The Return to the Physical Meeting Room

 Adjust Room Occupancy Limits

-It’s safe to assume that normal occupancy limits no longer apply in the new normal.
-But how can offices properly adjust to ensure employee safety?
-One approach proposed by Density is allocate 60 square feet per person within a meeting room to create a 6-foot radius each for occupant – which translates to roughly 40-50% of the original occupancy.
+The focus on health in the workplace is greater than it ever has been.
+While people used to come to work with a bad cough to get things done, they’re now often able to do the same work from home.
+One approach companies have proposed to continue keeping employees free from illness is to allocate 60 square feet per person within a meeting room to create a 6-foot radius each for each occupant – which translates to roughly 40-50% of the original occupancy.
 Another approach is to follow the lead of major retailers, who have reduced occupancy to 20% to allow for proper social distancing.

 Source low- and no-touch technologies

-There are many easily available technologies that can be make launching a meeting a seemingly touchless experience.
+There are many easily available meeting room technologies that can turn a standard meeting room into a smart room with touchless technology, saving your employees from all kinds of germs.

 Determining a proper meeting room cleaning schedule requires understanding what rooms are being used and how often.